fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     ```

-1. Add `Console.WriteLine` statements that uses the objects to display the public data fields.
+1. To display the public data fields for each object, add the following code to the end of the Program.cs file:

     ```csharp